Billings

 How do I obtain my Health Record or Diagnostic Image?

-If you were a patient of Southlake Regional Health Centre, you can receive a copy of your health records for personal, legal or insurance use by submitting a signed Access to Personal Health Information and Disclosure Consent Form.
+If you were a patient of Southlake Health, you can receive a copy of your health records for personal, legal or insurance use by submitting a signed Access to Personal Health Information and Disclosure Consent Form.
 This form allows us to release the records to you.
 Please note that you must provide photo I.D. to pick up your records.
 A basic search charge/s will apply.
 Refer to the table below.

 How do I register for Patient Connect?